Jeremiah Norman Williams

-Jeremiah Norman Williams (May 29, 1829 - May 8, 1915) was a two-term Democratic U.S. Representative from Alabama.
-His election marked the return of Democratic control of the Alabama's 2nd congressional district, after Republican control during the earlier years of Reconstruction.
+Jeremiah Norman Williams (May 29, 1829 - May 8, 1915) was an American politician.
+He was a two-term Democratic U.S. Representative from Alabama.
+His election marked the return of Democratic control of Alabama's 2nd congressional district, after Republican control during the earlier years of Reconstruction.

-Biography
+Early life

-Williams was born May 29, 1829, near Louisville, Alabama, to Judge Stith and Euphemia Williams.
+Williams was born on May 29, 1829, near Louisville, Alabama, to Judge Stith and Euphemia Williams.
 After attending the preparatory schools of Barbour County, he graduated from the University of South Carolina at Columbia in 1852.

-He studied law in Montgomery and Tuskegee and was admitted to the bar in 1855.
+Williams studied law in Montgomery and Tuskegee and was admitted to the bar in 1855.
 He commenced practice in Clayton, Alabama.

-Civil War service
+American Civil War service

 When the American Civil War broke out he volunteered for service in the Confederate States Army and was made captain of the Clayton Guards.
 He then became a major of the First Regiment, Alabama Infantry, before resigning due to illness.
 During the war he married Mary Eliza Screws.
 They had five children together.